HarryJacks/todos-aws-serverless-example/README.md

 ### Hitting the endpoints locally (For Linux or use Postman instead)

+1. You will need to run `aws configure` with your AWS details.

-1. GET `curl http://localhost:3000/dev/todos`.
+2. GET `curl http://localhost:3000/dev/todos`.
 Should return an empty array before any post.

-2. POST `curl -X POST http://localhost:3000/dev/todos -H "Content-Type: application/json" -d '{"text": "Example text"}'`.
+3. POST `curl -X POST http://localhost:3000/dev/todos -H "Content-Type: application/json" -d '{"text": "Example text"}'`.

 ### Weird issue using DynamoDB locally